markusholter/Simple-chess-game/README.md

 Currently got pictures of chess pieces from this site: https://greenchess.net/info.php?item=downloads

-## How to run production server through docker
+## How to run production server through docker on localhost
 - Make sure docker is installed
 - Make sure you are in "Simple-chess-game" directory
 - Build docker image: